KenKundert/sshconfig/doc/examples.rst

 First a few words about *bastion*.
 If *sshconfig* is run with this file on *bastion*, then *local_host_name* will be ``bastion`` and the IP address for *bastion* will be set to 127.0.0.1, which is the address a machine assigns to itself.
-Otherwise, if *sshconfig* is run on one of the *bastion* virtual machine, then *hostname* gets 192.168.122.1, the address of *bastion* on its internal virtual network.
+Otherwise, if *sshconfig* is run on one of *bastion*'s virtual machines, then *hostname* becomes 192.168.122.1, the address of *bastion* on its internal virtual network.
 If it run on a machine on the *work* network outside of *bastion*, it gets the address of *bastion* on *work* network: 10.25.13.4.
 Finally, for all other machines, the public address is used: 181.78.165.55.
-Thus, in all case the optimal IP address is used.
+Thus, in all cases the optimal IP address is used.

 Now some words about *www* and *mail*, the *bastion* virtual machines.
 Consider *www*.
 If *sshconfig* is run on *www*, then the hostname is set to 127.0.0.1.